Head of Finance

 MA supports the Royal Children's Hospital through the "Run for the Kids" running event held by the hospital every year in March/April.
 The money raised by this event goes toward vital research, facilities and equipment at the hospital.

-- MA and its suppliers formed a team of approximately 100 participants competing in the run.
+- MA and its suppliers formed a team of around 50 participants competing in the run.